Risks of Binge Drinking: Shocking Statistics

-A grave danger of binge drinking is alcohol poisoning, an instance of a person drinking so much that his or her blood-alcohol concentration reaches toxic levels.
-Alcohol is a CNS (central nervous system) depressant.
-It is a substance that impairs the normal functionality of the CNS.
+A very serious potential consequence of excessive alcohol consumption is alcohol poisoning.
+This occurs when a person has consumed so much that his or her blood-alcohol concentration reaches toxic levels.
+Alcohol is a central nervous system depressant.
 As a result, breathing slows down and heart rate becomes abnormal.
-If symptoms are left untreated, the person can die.
+If alcohol poisoning is left untreated, it can be fatal.

 Binge Drinking Statistics

 Excessive drinking is a real problem in the U.S. These are some of the most important binge drinking statistics, according to the Centers for Disease Control and Prevention: